 What is a Web Design Agreement?

-A Web Design Agreement or Web Design Contract is an agreement between a web developer and their client.
-It is a very important document and sets out the entire scope of the website design project, the relationship between the web designer and client and the rights and obligations of each party.
-Having a professionally drafted Web Design Agreement can help a website design project be successfully completed as well as help avoid any disputes.
+A Web Design Agreement (or Website Design Contract or Website Design Agreement, or Web Design Service Agreement) is an agreement between a web developer and their client.
+It is a very important document and sets out the entire scope of the website design project, the relationship between the web designer and client, the timing for phases, payments and completion and other necessary rights and obligations of each party.
+Having a professionally drafted Web Design Agreement can help a website design project be successfully completed, as well as help avoid any disputes.

 Should I use a Web Design Agreement with my clients?

-Problems arise in a website design project if there are misunderstandings or ambiguities between you and your client.
-A professionally drafted Web Design Agreement will set out these matters clearly and ensure you and your client understand your various responsibilities and undertakings.
+Problems arise in a website design project if there are misunderstandings with variations, timing or ambiguities between you and your client.
+A professionally drafted Web Design Agreement will set out these matters clearly and ensure you and your client understand your responsibilities and undertakings.

-Without a sound Web Design Agreement, you significantly increase the probability that you will encounter a dispute with your client down the track.
+Without a sound Web Design Agreement, you significantly increase the probability of encountering a dispute with your client.

-What are the risks of not using a Web Design Agreement?
+What are the risks of not using a Website Design Contract?

 There are many.
 But at a basic level, the risk is that there are misunderstandings between you and your client in relation to the project.
 For example:

-- You may discover that you and the client had different ideas about how much work you would actually undertake.
+- You may discover that you and the client had different ideas about how much or the scope and exact work you would undertake.

-- The client may change their mind and may demand extra work from you, which goes beyond the scope of the original project as you understood it.
+- The client may change their mind and may demand extra work or numerous variations from you, which goes beyond the scope of the original project, as you understood it.

 - The client may dispute your fees, method of payment or refuse to pay you.

-- The client might suffer a loss as a result of the work (for example, the website is not finished by the deadline date and potential revenue is lost).
+- The client might suffer a loss due to the work (for example, the website is not finished by the deadline date and potential revenue is lost).
 Without appropriate limitation of liability clauses, you could become liable for these losses.